 Cast, crew, and fans have been tweeting the hashtag #FinishDaybreak in hopes of Netflix renewing the show.
 Unfortunately, it looks like we can only imagine what would have happened.
 Towards the end of the December 16 live tweet party, executive producer Aron Coleite broke the news to fans in a heartfelt letter on Twitter that Netflix had decided not to renew the show.

 I don't even know how to say this, so we prepared a small statement.
 Love you all.
 Thank you! pic.twitter.com/rKXWxuaaFh

 — Aron Coleite (@AronColeite) December 17, 2019

-Keep streaming season one of Daybreak on Netflix, who knows?
-Maybe the show will get picked up elsewhere or Netflix will change their minds.
+Keep streaming season 1 of Daybreak on Netflix, who knows?
+Maybe the show will get picked up elsewhere, or Netflix will change their minds.
 It’s happened before!